Who We Are

 Our CEO & Founder

-Hailing from a family of educators, Ayana Abdul-Raheem discerned her passion for education and working with youth at a very young age.
-Ayana is currently the CEO and Founder of Timbuk2 Academy, a culturally centered early childhood academy located in Trenton, NJ and T2A Youth Empowerment Programs, a subsidiary of Timbuk2 Academy; providing developmentally appropriate programs and services to youth of all ages.
+Hailing from a family of educators, Ayana Abdul-Raheem discerned her passion for education and youth work at a very young age.
+Ayana is currently the CEO and Founder of Timbuk2 Academy, a culturally centered early childhood academy located in Trenton, NJ and T2A Youth Empowerment Programs, a subsidiary of Timbuk2 Academy; providing developmentally appropriate programs and services to pre-teen, teenage and young adult women.
 Ayana is directly responsible for all administrative, management and operational duties, including writing grants, educational curriculums and youth programs.

 We Build The Future (our mission)

-Timbuk2 Academy is a private co-educational center providing safe, affordable, high-quality childcare for children ages 3-6 and enrichment services for youth ages 3 – 22.
+Timbuk2 Academy is a private co-ed learning center providing affordable, high-quality childcare for children ages 3-6 and personal development programs for girls ages 9-22.
 We place emphasis on academic excellence and cultural awareness; combining traditional and evidenced based practices to increase critical and logical thinking skills, thus strengthening cognitive, physical, social, emotional, aesthetic, and spiritual development.
 We create the essential, non-bias learning environment required for our children to increase knowledge of self: self-respect, self-discipline, self-love, self-awareness and self-expression.
-Timbuk2 Academy produces well-rounded youth and committed to building and uplifting our families and community
+Timbuk2 Academy produces well-rounded youth and committed to uplifting our families and community.

 A Foundation Built On Integrity (our history)